It seemed back in the day that many bands had two, maybe three great songs amongst a bunch of fillers on albums.

 8. Working Man – Rush

 The breakthrough song for the band off their debut album when WMMS radio in Cleveland sent it through the air waves.
-A hard rock beast, Rush probably did more and better with “Working Man” live than any other song and if you’ve never seen the obliterating guitar shredding from the watch below.
+A hard rock beast, Rush probably did more and better with “Working Man” live than any other song and if you’ve never seen the obliterating guitar shredding from the Time Machine 2011: Live in Cleveland watch below.

 7. Countdown – Signals